LiLeoHaolin/SuperLearnerCCGCC/README.md

-# Computing Codes for the Paper "Super Learner for Survival Prediction in Case-Cohort and Generalized Case-Cohort Studies"
+# Computing Code for the Paper "Super Learner for Survival Prediction in Case-Cohort and Generalized Case-Cohort Studies"

 ## Description